zeb-shopdagen-thumb

 5️⃣ Only having a short term focus

-To succeed at A/B testing, people have to commit to making decisions based on data.
+To succeed with growth experimentation, people have to commit to making decisions based on data.
 For most established companies, that requires transformational change.

 It’s a powerful way to gain insights on potential changes, on different customer segments and markets in the right hands.
-A/B testing has been around for a long time.
+A/B testing, CRO and testing overall has been around for a long time.
 At Pinterest, more than 65% of employees look weekly at the big data system summarizing all learnings and tests.
+Growth experimentation takes it a step further by examining all KPIs holistically and working cross-departmentally to drive innovative change.

-To make A/B testing or experimentation successful for your company, or clients, it will first need a change in culture: company politics and human decision.
-Everyone needs to embrace newfound confidence in online testing to scale growth experiments to a number for testing to be effective and result, ultimately, a growth in sales.
+To make experimentation successful for your company, or clients, it will first need a change in culture: company politics and human decision.
+Everyone needs to embrace newfound confidence in online testing to scale growth experiments to a number for testing to be effective and result, ultimately, a growth in revenue.

 Support